 I wrote “A More Healthy Beat” for one reason -the ending.
-In reading about how to write short stories, I often come across the same information more than one time.
+In reading about how to write stories, I often come across the same concepts more than one time.
 Advice for dialogue is almost always redundant, mentioning things like, “Characters should not utilize entire sentences, one character should not go on and on all the time, written dialogue presents more clarity than most every-day conversation,” ect…

 Literature on writing stories always mentions plot, character, and setting development, as well as other techniques.
-One thing I have noticed in some of the more preferable short stories that I have read was an abrupt, humorous or witty conclusion.
-This technique is advised by some as a near necessity for crafting short stories.
+One thing I have noticed in some of the more preferable stories that I have read was an abrupt, humorous or witty conclusion.
+This technique is advised by some as a near necessity for crafting stories.
 For this reason, I wrote this one.

 I’m writing out this post; however, for another reason.
 Though a humorous conclusion is often applauded and enjoyed by many readers, I at times wonder if a more developed denouement is a far better choice from a literary perspective.
 It seems to me a simple joke or humorous play on words could be simply that, and a story should not have to include such an ending to be seen as more preferable than other stories.